-The partnership approach in GM is unique and we are fortunate to have an RDR Advisory Group which includes local and national road safety experts.
+The partnership approach in GM is unique and we are fortunate to have a Steering Group which includes local and national road safety experts.

-The Advisory Group includes senior transport officials, police officers, academic experts and representatives from Road Safety Support (RSS) and UK Road Offender Education (UKROEd) as well as other national road safety specialists.
-This wealth of expertise is used to provide strategic direction, ensure an evidence-led approach and scrutiny of partnership activities.
+The Steering Group includes senior transport officials, police officers, academic experts and representatives from Road Safety Support (RSS) and UK Road Offender Education (UKROEd) as well as other national road safety specialists.
+This wealth of expertise is used to provide support to strategic direction, ensure an evidence-led approach and scrutiny of partnership activities.